wikimedia/wikimedia-security-gitmonitor/README.md

 ## License

-This project is licensed under the Apache 2.0 License - see the [LICENSE](https://opensource.org/licenses/Apache-2.0) file for details.
+This project is licensed under the Apache 2.0 License - see the (LICENSE](LICENSE) file for details.